openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

   Swift is used as a backend for Cinder and is automatically installed on the Controller nodes.
-- If you select "Default" and are using the Multi-node (no HA) mode, local storage is used as the backed for Glance.
+- If you select "Default" and are using the Multi-node (no HA) mode, local storage is used as the backend for Glance.
-- If you selected Ceph,
+- If you select Ceph,
-  you must assign the Ceph-OSD role on at least two nodes.
+  you must assign the Ceph-OSD role on at least two nodes on the :ref:`assign-roles-ug` screen.

+You can later change these settings on the :ref:`settings-storage-ug` screen, where you can also set the Ceph replication factor.

+See :ref:`Storage-Architecture-arch` for more information about Cinder, Glance, and Ceph.

 .. raw:: pdf